 Counsel clients regarding transfers of appropriative, contract, and remediated water rights and supplies, including preparation of purchase and sale agreements and related regulatory matters.

-Advised municipal and irrigation district clients and negotiated agreements forming Groundwater Sustainability Agencies pursuant to the SGMA.
+Advised municipal and irrigation district clients and negotiated agreements forming Groundwater Sustainability Agencies (GSAs) pursuant to the SGMA.

-Successfully developed and implemented strategies for the Adoption of Proposition 218 compliant water rates for irrigation districts and a joint powers authority fee for SGMA planning costs.
+Successfully developed and implemented strategies for the adoption of Proposition 218 compliant water rates for irrigation districts and a joint powers authority fee for SGMA planning costs.

 Counsel clients in the preparation of Water Code section 10910 Water Supply Assessments and Urban Water Management Plans.